DanielDent/docker-nginx-ssl-proxy/README.md

 Then simply `docker-compose up`.

+## Optional: Enable Simple Authentication

+If the `DO_AUTH` environment variable is set to `required`, the proxy implements a simple authentication system.

+A user meeting any of these three criteria will be allowed access to the proxied service:

+   * Users coming from an IP or CIDR range listed in the space-separated `WHITELIST_IPS` variable.
+   * Users presenting a cookie named `magic_ssl_proxy_auth` set to the value of the `COOKIE_VALUE` variable.
+   * Users providing HTTP Basic Authentication credentials, username `admin` with a password matching the `PROXY_PASSWORD` variable.

+A user that correctly authenticates with HTTP Basic Authentication will have their `magic_ssl_proxy_auth` cookie set so that they are not required to re-authenticate.

+By default, no IPs are whitelisted.
+When authentication is enabled, the `COOKIE_VALUE` and `PROXY_PASSWORD` values will be chosen randomly if they are not provided.
+If randomly chosen, the randomly chosen values will be output to the console during container startup.
+The `PROXY_PASSWORD` value will also be available in the `/tmp/proxy_password` file within the container, while the chosen `COOKIE_VALUE` will be available in the `/etc/nginx/auth_part1.conf` file.

+When configuring IP based authentication, be mindful that reverse proxies and your Docker configuration may result in an apparent source IP that does not match the client's true IP address.
+Additional instances of the `set_real_ip_from` directive can be provided with the IP addresses of your trusted HTTP proxies.
+By default, Cloudflare IP addresses will be trusted to provide an `X-Forwarded-For` header.
+Directly exposing this image to the internet (e.g. via the `ports` directive as in the above example) will remove one source of potential problems with IP based authentication.

+Nginx limits the length of your `COOKIE_VALUE` for performance reasons.
+If your `COOKIE_VALUE` is too long, nginx will refuse to start and will display errors relating to `server_names_hash_bucket_size` and `server_names_hash_max_size`.
+If you have difficulties, try decreasing the legnth of your cookie or add directives to your Nginx configuration to increase the maximum size.

 ## Certificate Data

 A `/etc/letsencrypt` volume is used to maintain certificate data.
 An `account_key.json` file holds the key to your Let's Encrypt account - which provides a convenient way to revoke a certificate.